INFORMSJoC/2024.1071/README.md

 ## Description

-The goal of this software is to evaluate different exact approaches to solve the Kidney Exchange Problem with Reserve Arcs (KEP-RA) and the Kidney Exchange Problem with Half-Compatible Arcs (KEP-HCA), and also to evaluate the number of transplants enabled by each reserve and half-compatible arc in various settings.
+The goal of this software is to evaluate different exact approaches to solve the Kidney Exchange Problem with Reserve Arcs (KEP-RA) and the Kidney Exchange Problem with Half-Compatible Arcs (KEP-HCA), and also to evaluate the number of transplants enabled by each reserve/half-compatible arc in various settings.

 ## Folder organization